floherent/wasm-service/docs/DEVELOPER.md

 This guide will walk you through:

-- a reference implementation for running the [Web Assembly][wasm.org] (WASM) module, *also known as offline deployments*,
+- a reference implementation for running the [Web Assembly][wasm.org] (WASM) module, also known as *offline deployments*,
-- and the steps that help you set up a development environment and extend the service to suit your needs.
+- and the steps that help you set up a development environment and extend the service's functionality to suit your needs.

 ## Introduction